How to hike Rio Borosa Cazorla: An epic river walk!

 • Hiking season: All year round

-• Hiking with dogs: It’s allowed to hike with dogs, but between late December to early summer it’s recommendable to not take them as it’s the season for processionary caterpillars.
-Though it gets reasonably cold in this area and the caterpillars usually come out later, you should look up for nests.
-If there are nests, there’s a chance they’re out marching.
-There are natural water sources for the dog throughout the hike even for the hot summer months.
+• Hiking with dogs: It’s allowed to hike with dogs but between late December to early summer it’s recommendable to not take them as it’s the season for processionary caterpillars.
+Though it gets reasonably cold in this area and the caterpillars usually come out later, you should look out for nests.
+If there are nests, there are chances they are out marching.
+There are natural water sources for the do the whole way, even in the summer months.

 Tunnel on the Rio Borosa hike